 When we count turnaround time other than same day we only count Monday through Friday.

-Shipping via UPS, Fed Ex and also offer local messenger service for all five boroughs in New York.
+Shipping via UPS, Fed Ex, Free non-rush delivery and also our local messenger courier delivery service in participating locations.

 We do not recommend that you do this.
 If You created your files at a low resolution (ex 72 or 150 dpi) and then you manually change the resolution to 300dpi.
 This results in asking the computer to calculate the pixels that are not there and to add new ones, thereby interpolating the image.
 Computers cannot add new data to sharpen the image, they can only add "filler" pixels.
 This usually always results in blurry and muddy images.
 Hence, if your original file was created at anything less than 300 dpi, it IS NOT acceptable to simply manually change the resolution to 300 dpi after the files have been created.
 Your files or images must be either recreated or rescanned at 300 dpi.
 Please remember that the image or file needs to be 300 dpi at FINAL SIZE.
 So if an image is 2"x2" at 300 dpi and then placed in a page layout program, such as Quark Express, and blown up 200% to 4"x4", the resolution now is only 150 dpi

-YES on occasion.
-However, it is strongly suggested that you do not use a thin border around your postcard, poster, brochure or whatever else it may be that you are printing.
-If you are designing your file with a border around the edges, Please allow .125" cutting space around your card.
-NO BORDERS are recommended, as shifting in the cutting process may make borders appear uneven.we need for bleed.
+We do not recommend it but on occasions when you understand the risks it is strongly suggested that you do not use a thin border around your prints, If you are designing your file with a border around the edges, Please allow .125" cutting space around your card.
+NO BORDERS are recommended, as shifting in the cutting process may make borders appear uneven.
 Due to physical limitations of guillotine cutting, borders thinner than that will most likely appear uneven.
 Critical type or images, as well, must be at least 1/8" from the edge of the card.
 Same Day Rush Printing will not be responsible for typing errors, art or images that are cut off if these guidelines are not followed.

 Bleed is a term used in the printing industry that simply means that there is printing going right to the edge of the paper.
 When that occurs, bleeds must be incorporated into your file.
 For example, if you are ordering postcards that are size 5x7" and there is printing extending all the way up to the edge of all four sides, you must incorporate an 1/4" bleed on all sides.
 In the above example, your file or page size must be 5.25"x7.25".
 If you were to draw guides on your 5.25"x7.25" image that were 1/4" from the edge all the way around, the area outside that box formed by your guides is the bleed area, and that area will be cut off.
 You must make sure that your text and images that you desire to appear on your card are comfortably fit within those guides.
 Another 1/4" within the guides is an acceptable safety zone.
 You can download templates for most products, from the Templates tab.